Skip to main content

 © AdobeStock

 Germany is a modern country with an active and orderly government, which is a popular destination for immigrants.
 The government wants to keep migration to realistic levels and ensure it meets Germany’s future needs.
 It plans to reduce irregular migration and facilitate migration through regular channels.
 Germany takes humanitarian responsibility for refugees and asylum seekers, such as people fleeing regions affected by crises and conflicts.
-Just under 200,000 asylum applications were submitted to the Federal Office for Migration and Refugees (BAMF) in 2021.
+Around 251,000 asylum applications were submitted to the Federal Office for Migration and Refugees (BAMF) in 2024.
 One of the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › ’s key priorities is to improve living conditions for people so they do not have to leave their home countries.
 Germany has set in motion numerous initiatives to promote political, economic and social stability in these countries and to create security.

 All immigrants and their relatives who are living permanently and legally in Germany are actively included in German society and have a right to integration services provided by the Federal Government.
 These include language and integration courses which are aimed at making it easier to settle into German society.
 Migrants who plan to stay in Germany for the longer term will be able to access the labour market quickly.
 In addition to this, promoting future-oriented and needs-based migration of skilled workers from around the world is a priority for the Federal Government.

-NATURALISATIONS PER YEAR
+NATURALISATIONS

-Each year over 100,000 people are naturalised as German citizens.
+In 2024, nearly 292,000 people were naturalised as German citizens.

-Many people live in family units in Germany, and there were a total of around 11.6 million families in 2021.
+Many people live in family units in Germany, and there were a total of around 11,8 million families in 2024.
 Supporting and assisting families is a key objective of German family policy.
 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › is committed to providing targeted support to help people balance their careers and family lives, as well as financial security and high-quality childcare.
 This means all parents can claim up to three years’ maternity or paternity leave to care for and bring up their offspring.

 The state also pays a parental allowance which compensates for lost earnings when parents are looking after their child after the birth.
 Families can access additional financial support such as child benefits, supplementary child support for disadvantaged parents, and maternity benefits.